griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

+### Aug 3, 2024
+* Reverted ollama and lmstudio configuration nodes to a list of installed models using new method for grabbing them.

 ### July 29, 2024
 * Temporarily replaceing the ollama config nodes with a string input for specifying the model instead of a list of installed models.